Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/azure-toolkit-for-intellij-managing-storage-accounts-using-azure-explorer.md

 To create a storage account by using the Azure Explorer, do the following:

-1. Sign in to your Azure account by using the [Sign-in instructions for the Azure Toolkit for Eclipse].
+1. Sign in to your Azure account by using the [Sign-in instructions for the Azure Toolkit for IntelliJ].

 2. In the **Azure Explorer** view, expand the **Azure** node, right-click **Storage Accounts**, and then click **Create Storage Account**.